UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_02_Instructions.md

 Note that the value of x is not printed, it is just stored.
-If you want to view the value, type x in the console. (**Hint**: you can also highlight the object name by double clicking and pressing command + enter. another simple way, type the object name and run the line)
+If you want to view the value, type x in the console. (**Hint**: you can also highlight the object name by double-clicking and pressing Command + Enter.
+Another simple way, type the object name and run the line)

 You can combine multiple elements into a vector with c():